JHSchlegel/ML4Healthcare/project2/README.md

 For part 1 and part 2 one has to access the data via a local path, since we decided to not upload it into our repository due to memory issues.

 ### Model Weights
-For both part 1 and part 2, the model weights are stored in the `weights` directory of the respective folders.
+For both part 1 and part 2, the model weights are stored on `Polybox` and can be downloaded from [here](https://polybox.ethz.ch/index.php/s/p0jJyk307Rp6tgf) using password `ml4hc`.
+After downloading the weights, create a `weights` directory in the part1 and in the part2 folder and move the respective weights to these folders.

 ### Code Execution
 When executing the scripts and the Jupyter Notebooks, make sure to set the current working directory correctly, so that the utils files can be imported.